-Policy Goal 2.11 State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+Policy Goal 2.11 State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.

-Idaho law does not clearly allow for a child welfare response in non-familial child sex trafficking cases regardless of caregiver fault.
+Idaho law does not clearly allow for a child welfare response in non-caregiver child sex trafficking.
 Specifically, the definition of "abused" under Idaho Code Ann. § 16-1602(1)(b) (Definitions) is silent regarding the child's relationship to the perpetrator when a child is deemed abused as the result of being a victim of commercial sexual exploitation, creating ambiguity on child welfare's ability to respond in child sex trafficking cases regardless of caregiver fault.
-Further, a specialized investigation is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.
+Further, a specialized response is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.

-2.11.1 Recommendation: Statutorily allow for child welfare involvement in child sex trafficking cases regardless of parent or caregiver fault and provide for a specialized investigation in those cases.
+2.11.1 Recommendation: Statutorily allow for child welfare involvement in child sex trafficking cases regardless of parent or caregiver fault and provide for a specialized response in those cases.
+(See Issue Brief 2.11.)